asyncapi/website/pages/docs/concepts/asyncapi-document/define-payload.md

 ---
-title: Payload Schema
+title: Payload schema
 weight: 270
 ---

-The payload schema defines a message's format, data types, and properties to ensure that the payload follows a specific structure and data format.
+The payload schema sets the format, data types, and properties of a message.
+Such an approach ensures the message's payload follows a specific structure and data format.

-It is recommended to use AsyncAPI Schema (superset of JSON Schema) or JSON Schema to handle complex messages and structured data models.
-Enabling consumers to gain insights into the structure and data types of the payload.
-Remember though that AsyncAPI enables you to use any schema format you want.
-For example if you use Avro schema format, then define your message payload using Avro, and not try to represent your Avro schemas in JSON Schema format
+It's recommended to use AsyncAPI Schema (a superset of JSON Schema) for handling complex messages and structured data.
+AsyncAPI Schema helps consumers understand the payload's structure and data types.
+However, AsyncAPI allows any schema format.
+For example, when using the Avro schema format, define your message payload in Avro directly instead of trying to represent it in JSON Schema format.

 ## Define schema

 Define the schema for the message payload with one of the following methods:

 - Inline: Define the JSON schema within the message payload property.
-- Components reference: Specify the schema using a reference to `components.schemas` section, such as `$ref: '#/components/schemas/user`.
+- Components reference: Specify the schema using a reference to the `components.schemas` section, such as `$ref: '#/components/schemas/user`.
 - Remote reference: Specify the schema using an absolute remote endpoint, such as `$ref: 'https://schemas.example.com/user'`.
 - Local file reference: Specify the schema using a relative reference, such as `$ref: './user-signedup.json'`.

-The diagram below describes how payload referencing works within component reference:
+The diagram below describes how payload referencing works within the component reference:

 ```mermaid
 graph LR